CameronTrumpy/TFODVanilla/NotebookGuide.md

 **Step 11.**

-Freezing the graph allows to export your project to TFJS or TFLite for use on mobile devices.
+Freezing the graph allows to export your project to TF.JS or TFLite for use on mobile devices.

 **Step 12.**

-Convert to TFJS for web application
+Convert to TF.JS for web application

 **Step 13.**

-Convert to TFLite to run on a device like a Raspberry Pi
+Convert to TFLite to run on a device like a Raspberry Pi.

 **Step 14.**

-Exporting models
+Exporting models.